-Also in 2000, a report was prepared which evaluated open space in Marbletown and recommended techniques and priority areas for preserving open space and agricultural land.
-Revisions to this report began early in 2004 with the goals of completing a comprehensive natural resources inventory.
-The 2005 Index of Natural, Cultural, and Historic Resources is the result and it is posted in Part 1 and Part 2 documents on the Town's website.
-Open Space Index and Open Space Protection Plan for the Town.
+Also in 2000, a report was prepared which evaluated open space m Marbletown and recommended techniques and priority areas for preserving open space and agricultural land.
+Revisions to this report began early in 2004 with the goals of completing a comprehensive natural resources inventory, Open Space Index and Open Space Protection Plan for the Town.
 These will be applied to planning, zoning and development and help guide decision making in the Town.

 In late 2003, the Town began working with a consultant on an Aquifer Protection Study and Plan.
 This defines Town water resources, specifically underground aquifers.
 This project will also propose zoning overlays to protect and wisely use the water resources identified for adoption into the Town zoning and development ordinance.
-The Study was completed in September 2005 and can be found here.
-It. is scheduled to be completed more summer, 2004.
+It. is scheduled to be completed m summer, 2004.